tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/O_IHPC.md

 :   Torque over engine speed the electric motor can apply on its output shaft. (see [Electric Motor Max Torque File (.vemp)](#electric-motor-max-torque-file-.vemp)).
 The max drive and max generation torque have to be provided for two different voltage levels.

 Electric Power Consumption Map
 :   Defines the electric power that is required to provide a certain mechanical power (torque and angular speed) at the motor's shaft.
 This map is used to calculate the electric power demand.
-The electric power consumption map shall cover a torque range exceeding the max. drive and max. generation torque and shall cover the speed range from 0 up to the maximum speed. (see [Electric Motor Map (.vemo)](#electric-motor-map-.vemo)).
-The power map has to be provided for two different voltage levels.
+The electric power consumption map shall cover a torque range exceeding the max. drive and max. generation torque and shall cover the speed range from 0 up to the maximum speed. (see [Electric Motor Map (.viepco)](#electric-motor-map-.vemo)).
+The power map has to be provided for two different voltage levels and all gears.

 Voltage Level Low/High
 :    Applicable voltage level for the electric power consumption map and max drive/generation torque curve

-### Chart Area

-The Chart Area displays the electric machine's max. drive curve and max. generation curve (blue), the drag curve (green) and the entries provided in the electric power consumption map (red).

 ### Controls

 ![](pics/blue-document-icon.png) New file